 Below is an example that demonstrates why using the Elevation Toolbox is a best practice when calculating volumes.
 In the Orthomosaic (on the left) it is difficult to see the small pile of rocks to the left of the stockpile.
 Defining the base layer on top of the small rock pile would lead to inaccurate volume calculations.
 Using the Elevation Toolbox (on the right), the small pile becomes easily viewable, enabling you to avoid defining a point of the base on top of the rocks.

 Notice the pile to the left of the main stockpile which is nearly invisible in the orthomosaic.
 Here, the Elevation Toolbox is useful when defining perimeters.

-In order to calculate a volume, we need to define the base so we can calculate the volume between the floor and the stockpile's surface.
-This also helps us understand the volume that would need to be removed (in the case of a stockpile) or added (in the case of a hole) in order to flatten the surface so that it's the same as the surrounding ground.
+The volume calculations between the base-plane and the terrain surface of your area of interest is given in terms of the volume that would need to be removed (in the case of a stockpile) and/or added (in the case of a hole) in order to flatten the surface so that it's the same as the surrounding ground.

-Cut is the volume we would have to remove from the area (a pile) in order to flatten it (e.g., you're cutting off the pile).
+Cut refers to the volume you would have to remove from the area (a pile) in order to flatten it (e.g., you're cutting off the pile).

-Fill is the volume we would have to haul in, in order to fill a hole, in order to flatten the area.
+Fill corresponds to the volume you would have to haul in, to "fill" a hole, in order to flatten the area.

-Within DroneDeploy's App Market, you can download the "Stockpile Analysis App" to see how the volume of your stockpile has changed over time.
+Within DroneDeploy's App Market, you can download the "GCP Volume Analysis" app to see how the volume of your stockpile has changed over time.
 Simply download the app and then conduct a volume measurement around your stockpile.
-DroneDeploy will then look for stockpiles in the same area of previous maps that you've flown and show you the cut, fill and volume measurements of that pile.
+DroneDeploy will then look for stockpiles in the same area of previous maps that you've flown and show you the Cut, Fill and Volume measurements of that pile.
 You can even download the data as a CSV file.